HONORING WHERE YOU ARE

 LET GO AND BE GRATEFUL FOR YOUR LIFE

 Be grateful for your life!
-Be grateful for your skills, gifts, talents, and opportunities, and what you have been able to do with them, and what creative and exciting things you will be doing with them!
+Appreciate your skills, gifts, talents, and the opportunities you’ve had.
+Reflect on what you’ve done with them and the creative and exciting things you will achieve in the future.
 How fun is that?

-Make peace with your current situation.
-Accepting what is will allow movement.
-There is magic between the moments of your life, but don’t take my word for it.
-Look inside and see for yourself.
+Embrace your current situation.
+Accepting reality will foster progress.
+There is beauty in the moments of your life, but don’t just take my word for it.
+Look within and discover for yourself.

-You are inside of a much bigger picture.
-Always.
-Allow yourself to step out of reaction and connect with the flow of life force energy that is emanating directly from you.
-It is very powerful, and will guide you to your next steps.
+You are part of a much larger picture.
+Allow yourself to step out of reaction and connect with the flow of life force energy that emanates directly from within you.
+This energy is powerful and will guide you toward your next steps.

-Your ego is not in charge, though it will try to convince you.
+Your ego isn’t in charge; it will try to convince you otherwise.
 Your Soul is.
-Surrender to its promptings, and then apply (and unleash) all your glorious abilities in service to your purpose.
+Surrender to its guidance, then apply and unleash all your glorious abilities in service to your purpose.

-If something is really an emergency, taking action will be obvious and automatic.
-But when it’s not, that beautiful thing that wants to be born requires your patience and trust.
-It’s when we’re in seeming limbo that it’s time to relax into not-knowing.
-It’s time to let go of the need to know, and the need to make something happen.
-Although we are the instruments that our creations and manifestations come through, they are entities in their own right and have their own process and timing.
-And when you honor and support that process, everyone is nurtured into success.
+If something is truly an emergency, knowing how to act will come naturally and automatically.
+However, when it’s not an emergency, that beautiful idea or opportunity that wants to emerge requires your patience and trust.
+During times of uncertainty, it’s important to relax into the unknown.
+Let go of the need to have all the answers and the urge to force things to happen.
+While we serve as channels for our creations and manifestations, these ideas are entities in their own right, each with its own process and timing.
+When you honor and support that process, everyone involved is nurtured toward success.

 Need help or have questions?
 Contact Me